bwengals/etc/lesson04.md

 ## Multivariate normal wrap-up

 The amount of knowledge out there on normal and multivariate normals is pretty vast.
 A quick skim of the wikipedia page will tell you as much.
 For now though, we'll redirect ourselves back towards building a Gaussian process.
 We will return to multivariate normals in a later lesson after we fit our first GPs.
 Multivariate normals are important because of two other key concepts, **marginalization** and **conditioning**.

+## Section Recap
+* Multivariate Normals can, and often do, extend past 3 dimensions
+* To visualize higher dimensions we can plot them in what's called a parallel plot
+  * Each dimension is on the x axis
+  * The y is the value of the random draws
+  * A continuous line connects the vector of points together
+  * These lines are not strictly parallel, making the plot name a bit unfortunate

 # Sec 40: Remember kernels?